petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/auditing-object-definition-events.md

 | Client IP | IP address responsible for the action. |
 | Create Date | When the event record was created. |

 You can click any event field to view a more complete record, including specific action details.
+If desired, you can search and filter results using keywords and other facets.

+Object entry events use the `ObjectDefinition#[ObjectID]` naming pattern.

 ![Click an event field to view more details.](./auditing-object-definition-events/images/02.png)

-If desired, you can search and filter results using keywords and other facets.
+## Using REST APIs

+You can use the `nestedFields` parameter with the `auditEvents` value to return an entry's history in GET API calls (e.g., `http://localhost:8080/o/c/tickets/?nestedFields=auditEvents`).
+See [Using `nestedFields` to Audit Entry History](../objects-tutorials/using-apis/using-nestedfields-to-audit-entry-history.md) for a basic tutorial.

 ## Enabling Entry History

 By default, entry history is disabled for custom objects.
-You can configure this setting for definition drafts.
-After publishing, you cannot change this setting.
+For 7.4 U72+/GA72+, you can configure this setting at any time.
+In earlier versions, you can only configure this setting before [publishing the object definition](./creating-objects.md#publishing-object-drafts).

-Follow these steps:
+To enable entry history,

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)), go to the *Control Panel* tab, and click *Objects*.

-1. Edit an object definition draft.
+1. Begin editing the desired object definition.

-1. In the Details tab, enable entry history and click *Save*.
+1. In the Details tab, toggle *Enable Entry History*.

    ![Enable entry history.](./auditing-object-definition-events/images/03.png)

+1. Click *Save*.

+While enabled, Liferay keeps a history of entry events that you can view in the Audit application or via API calls.

 ## Related Topics